 Since Lewis can remember, his family has been immersed in the Queenstown Wine Trail.

 Lewis keeps an eye on our fleet of vehicles, and has been playing receptionist and reservations backup from a young age.
 He’s proud of his Queenstown heritage and has been an AJ Hackett Bungy employee for the last decade.
-He’s joined the QWT ranks as a tour guide.
+He’s has recently joined the QWT ranks as a tour guide.
 He’s a social butterfly with lots to chat about and brings a youthful vibrancy to the company.

 Rex Duncan – Guide